Organization of your Pantry Items is absolutely key to being able to take stock of what you have, cook easily and buy at the best prices:

 Worcestershire Sauce: Lea & Perrins, 10 oz bottles, regularly $3.19, last bought 10/11 for $.79.

-Flours: Flour last bought on sale for $1.29 for 5 lb in February ’12 – prior to that, $1.49 was the best price I’d seen around the previous Holidays.
+Flours: Flour last bought at Aldi’s for 5 lb in July 14 for $1.59 for five pounds - prior to that, $1.49 was the best price I’d seen around the previous Holidays.
 A five pound bag has 20 cups sifted and about 17 cups not sifted.
 (This is why many bakers sift or weigh their flour.
 I generally just stir well and lightly spoon into cup.
 Some recipes will actually say to scoop the flour, in which case you should use that method.)

 - One tablespoon = 3 teaspoons= $.01 a tablespoon